carlosmunoz/zanata-wiki/Fedora-Packaging-Guide.md

 or build source rpm and then let koji build it in other platform(i.e. f19, rawhide)

     $rpmbuild -bs SPECS/myspec.spec
-    $#this should output something like "/home/cloud-user/rpmbuild/SRPMS/myspec-1.0-1.fc17.src.rpm"
+    $#this should output something like "Wrote /home/cloud-user/rpmbuild/SRPMS/myspec-1.0-1.fc17.src.rpm"
     $koji build --scratch f19 SRPMS/myspec-1.0-1.fc17.src.rpm

 ### Using mock to build chain of packages